 Once any of our patient monitoring, diagnostic cardiology and anesthesia systems is cleared for sale, regulatory authorities may still limit the use of such product, prevent its sale or manufacture or require a recall or withdrawal of such product from the marketplace.
 Following initial clearance from regulatory authorities, we continue to be subject to extensive regulatory requirements.
-Government authorities can withdraw marketing clearance due to our failure to comply with regulatory standards or due to the occurrence of unforeseen problems following initial clearance.
+Government authorities can withdraw marketing clearance or impose sanctions due to our failure to comply with regulatory standards or due to the occurrence of unforeseen problems following initial clearance.
 Ongoing regulatory requirements are wide-ranging and govern, among other things:

 - annual inspections to retain a CE mark for sale of products in the European Union;

-- · product manufacturing;
+- product manufacturing;

+- patient health data protection and medical device security;

-- · supplier substitution;
+- supplier substitution;

-- product changes;
+- · product changes;

-- process modifications;
+- · process modifications;

 - · medical device reporting; and

-- · product sales and distribution.
+- product sales and distribution.